 return v

 Spatial objects often carry transactional state.
 If you detach a geometry from its session before serialization, lazy-loaded attributes or deferred columns may raise DetachedInstanceError.
-Proper session management ensures that all required spatial data is materialized before leaving the database context.
+Proper session management ensures all required spatial data is materialized before leaving the database context.

 def get_serializable_feature(session: Session, feature_id: int) -> dict: